News resources

 Velocity Football

 Hosted by Oxfordshire Careers Hub, Careers Fest is the region’s most anticipated and exciting careers event.
-It will take place on 19-20 March at The Kassam Stadium, with a ‘twilight’ session for parents and careers on 19 March from 16:00-19:00.
+It will take place on 19-20 March at The Kassam Stadium, with a ‘twilight’ session for parents and carers on 19 March from 16:00-19:00.

 We’re delighted to introduce Velocity Football as a headline sponsor of Careers Fest 2025.
 Their generous support has helped to fund transport costs for schools and colleges visiting Careers Fest during the day, enabling more students to attend.

-Velocity Football are proud to be a headline sponsor for this year’s Careers Fest.
+Tia Herbert, Business Support Officer at Velocity, says: “Velocity Football is proud to be a headline sponsor for this year’s Careers Fest.
 Velocity is an exciting full-time educational academy that combines football and sport business with academia.

-At Velocity you can train, play, learn and achieve, both in your game and education.
+“At Velocity you can train, play, learn, and achieve, both in your game and education.
 The programmes available represent fantastic opportunities for males and females aged between 14 to 18 and 19 to 23 who have ambition to fulfil a career in sport.
 Full-time programmes are available for males and females.
 Velocity hosts apprenticeships, BTEC and Alternative Provision learners as well as placements in partnerships with schools where learners benefit from regularly visiting a sport setting to engage in effective learning.

-Based at the home of National League South club Oxford City Football Club in Marston, the courses are the only ones of their kind in Oxfordshire.
-Their programmes offer students the unique chance to join Oxford City FC’s renowned football academy, undertake wider development and coaching modules and receive academic education.
+“Based at the home of National League South club Oxford City Football Club in Marston, the courses are the only ones of their kind in Oxfordshire.
+Our programmes offer students the unique chance to join Oxford City FC’s renowned football academy, undertake wider development and coaching modules and receive academic education.”

 Find out more about Velocity Football via the links below: